yoavram/old-blog/pages/distribution-of-deleterious-mutations.md

 $$

 For example, Trindade et al. [-@Trindade2010] studied a mutator strain of *E. coli* and found that is has a mutation rate of $\lambda=0.005$ and selection coefficient $s=0.03$.
 For these values, the frequency of the fittest individuals is roughly 85%.

+The main assumption made here is $n_0 > 0$ (emphasized above).
+Of course, in an *infinite* population this is always true, but in real populations, the frequency of unloaded individuals $f_0$ can be smaller smaller that $1/N$ and then we can expect $n_0=0$, and the population will have a different distribution.
+According to Gessler [-@Gessler1995] the number of deleterious mutations per individual will assume a shifted negative binomial distribution.

 ## References